There will be change, says Pawar

 Pawar, his grand-daughter Revati Sule and son-in-law Sadanand Sule voted at a polling booth in south Mumbai in the morning.
-"Youngsters want to change.
+"Youngsters want change.
 The BJP and Shiv Sena ruled the state and people hoped their expectations would be fulfilled.
-That trust, however, has been betrayed," Pawar told reporters afterward.
+That trust, however, has been betrayed," Pawar told reporters afterwards.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)